sarahciston/codingcare/posts/unraveling.md

 They say what I can’t say.
 I am not supposed to know how they mouth it.
 They mouth my language for me, this language that was never mine.
 It mined me for something I didn’t know I had in me.

 It had me from the start.
 It made me.
-It made me bend, it unmade me, unmouthed me. "*Words pass through our bodies.*" [^Irigaray]
+It made me bend, it unmade me, unmouthed me. "*Words pass through our bodies.*" [@irigarayThisSexWhich1985]

 *The ebb and flow of our lives spent in the exhausting labor of copying, miming.
-Dedicated to reproducing that sameness in which we have remained for centuries, as the other.* [^Irigaray]
+Dedicated to reproducing that sameness in which we have remained for centuries, as the other.* [@irigarayThisSexWhich1985]

 ===